Kozphy/go_learn/basic_go/dsa/chp3/dsa_algo_chp3.md

 A `Set` is a linear data structure that has a collection of values that are **not repeated**.
 A set can store unique values **without any particular order**.

 In the real world, sets can be used to collect all tags for blog posts and conversation participants in a chat.

+## Tuples

+Tuples are **finite ordered sequences of objects**.
+They **can contain a mixture of other data types and are used to group related data into a data structure**.

+In a relational database, a tuple is a row of a table.
+Tuples have a fixed size compared to lists, and are also faster.
+A finite set of tuples in the relational database is referred to as a relation instance.

+A **tuple** can be assigned in a single statement, which is **useful for swapping values**.

+**Lists** usually contain values of the same data type, while **tuples contain different data**.

+## Queues

+A queue **consists of elements to be processed in a particular order or based on priority**.

+A **priority-based queue of orders** is shown in the following code, structured as a **heap**.

+Operations such as enqueue, dequeue, and peek can be performed on queue.
+A queue is a **linear data structure and a sequential collection**.